enso-org/enso/README.md

 Enso consists of several sub projects:

   * **Enso Engine**
     The [Enso Engine](./engine/) is a set of tools building the Enso backend ecosystem, including a just-in-time compiler, type-checker, runtime and language server.
-These components implement Enso the language in its entirety, and are usable in isolation.
+These components implement Enso the language in its entirety, and can be used standalone.

   * **Enso IDE**.
     The [Enso IDE](https://github.com/enso-org/ide) is the desktop application that allows working with visual Enso.
 It consists of an Electron application, a high     performance WebGL UI framework, and the Searcher which provides search, hints, and documentation for Enso functions.